dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/api.rst

 `int`       accepts integers
-`float`     like `int` but for floating point values `path`      like the default but also accepts slashes
+`float`     like `int` but for floating point values `path`      like the default but also accepts slashes `any`       matches one of the items provided
+`uuid`      accepts UUID strings
 =========== ===============================================

+Custom converters can be defined using :attr:`flask.Flask.url_map`.

 Here are some examples::